jonathanmdr/ojp/documents/runnable-jar/README.md

 **Problem**: Missing database drivers

-**Solution**: The fat JAR includes drivers for H2, PostgreSQL, MySQL, and MariaDB.
+**Solution**: The runnable JAR includes drivers for H2, PostgreSQL, MySQL, and MariaDB.
 For Oracle, DB2, SQL Server or other proprietary database, you need to add the respective JDBC drivers to the classpath:

 ```bash
 java -cp "oracle-driver.jar:ojp-server-0.1.1-beta-shaded.jar" \